James I. Nixon, III R.A.

 James Nixon founded his architectural practice in 1988 designing residential, commercial, institutional and public interest projects.
-He is a Registered Architect in New York State and Connecticut.
+He is a Registered Architect in New York State.

-After earning degrees in Architecture and in Management at the Massachusetts Institute of Technology in 1977, Mr. Nixon interned with a number of award-winning architectural firms.
+After earning degrees in Architecture and in Management at the Massachusetts Institute of Technology, Mr. Nixon interned with a number of award-winning architectural firms.
 He has developed expertise in guiding projects from preliminary studies through occupancy.
 Today, as the firm's principal, he is responsible for building and site design, pre-design and feasibility studies, project management, zoning and building code review, construction documents and construction administration.

 Mr. Nixon's project experience includes custom homes, municipal and educational buildings, high-rise and townhouse residences, office buildings and interiors, plus commercial buildings and tenant installations.
 As the architect for many new homes and structures as well as additions and alterations that are respectful of a building's original architecture he advocates the harmonious coexistence of diverse design styles.